-We have audited the financial statements of New Democratic Party Caucus (the Caucus), which comprise the statement of financial position as at March 31, 2021, and the statements of operations, changes in net assets and cash flows for the five month period then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of New Democratic Party Caucus (the Caucus), which comprise the statement of financial position as at March 31, 2022, and the statements of income, changes in net assets and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Caucus as at March 31, 2021, and the results of its operations and cash flows for the period then ended in accordance with Canadian accounting standards for not-for-profit organizations
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Caucus as at March 31, 2022, and the results of its operations and cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.